PyDrocsid/cogs/moderation/user_notes/documentation.md

 ## `add`

-The `.user_notes add` add a note for a specific user.
+The `.user_notes add` command adds a note for a specific user.

 ```css
 .user_notes [add|a|+] <member> <content>